mitmproxy/mitmproxy_rs/README.md

 The API interface of the PyO3 module is documented in `mitmproxy_wireguard.pyi`:

-- `WireGuardServer` class: a running WireGuard server instance, with methods for
+- `Server` class: a running WireGuard server instance, with methods for
   - graceful shutdown (`close` / `wait_closed`)
   - sending UDP packets
-- `WireGuardServerConfig` class: minimal configuration support compatible with standard WireGuard configuration files
+- `Configuration` class: minimal configuration support compatible with standard WireGuard configuration files
 - `TcpStream` class: an established TCP connection (provides APIs identical to Python's)
   `asyncio.StreamReader` and `asyncio.StreamWriter`)
-- `start_server` function: initialize, start, and return a `WireGuardServer` instance
+- `start_server` coroutine: initialize, start, and return a `Server` instance

 ## Architecture